MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 ## VMware virtual machine sensor issue

-If you have a [!INCLUDE [Product short](includes/product-short.md)] sensor on VMware virtual machines, you might receive the health alert **Some network traffic is not being analyzed**.
+If you have a Defender for Identity sensor on VMware virtual machines, you might receive the health alert **Some network traffic is not being analyzed**.
 This can happen because of a configuration mismatch in VMware.

 To resolve the issue: